InformaticsMatters/dls-fragalysis-stack-kubernetes/docs/source/development/preparing-for-kubernetes.rst

 a *kube config*.
 Your system administrator should be able to provide you with one for the cluster you're deploying to.

-Armed with this, folloo instructions based on whether you'll be using ``kubectl`` or ``lens``.
+Armed with this, follow instructions based on whether you'll be using ``kubectl`` or ``lens``.

 ..  toctree::